DiegoBarMor/volgrids/README.md

 <!-- ---------------------------- VOLGRID TOOLS ---------------------------- -->
 <!-- +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ -->
 # Volgrid Tools
-Collection of utilities for manipulating DX, MRC and CMAP grids.
+Collection of utilities for manipulating DX, MRC, CCP4 and CMAP grids.

 ## Usage
 Run `python3 vgtools.py [mode] [options...]` and provide the parameters of the calculation via arguments.